Robert D. McWethy: Sailing

 Capt.
 McWethy had been an active sailor since his days at the Naval Academy.
 "In the fall he spends his week-ends sailing," noted his Lucky Bag yearbook, "and with the coming of spring he is torn between the golf course and the Bay."

 After retirement, McWethy became involved with the sailing program at the U.S. Naval Academy.
 In 1980 he was the third recipient of the A.G.B.
 Grosvenor Award for "exemplary contributions to the mission and programs of the sailing squadron."
-In 1985, Yachting Magazine wrote that "Bob McWethy, a retired captain who has been a continuing stablizing factor at Annapolis as offshore coach and race-committee head for midshipman sailing, is also a sparkplug in USNSA as its secretary."
+In 1985, Yachting Magazine wrote that "Bob McWethy, a retired captain who has been a continuing stabilizing factor at Annapolis as offshore coach and race-committee head for midshipman sailing, is also a sparkplug in USNSA as its secretary."

 The Robert D. McWethy Fund sponsored by the US Naval Sailing Foundation raises funds to honor McWethy's 35 years of service to Navy Sailing.